near/docs/docs/roles/exchanges/exchange-integration.md

 ## Balance Changes
   -  Balance changes on accounts can be tracked by using our [changes endpoint](https://docs.near.org/docs/api/rpc-experimental#changes).
-    **Note** Gas price can change between blocks and even for transactions with deterministic.
-The gas cost the cost in NEAR can also be different.
+    **Note** Gas prices can change between blocks.
+Even for transactions with deterministic gas cost, the cost in NEAR could also be different.

 ## Account Creation
   - We support implicit account creation which allows exchanges to create accounts without paying for transactions.